Bowling Green Arts Council

 Special meetings may be called by 1) a majority of the Executive Committee; 2) a written request signed by not less than five percent of the current members; or 3) a majority of members of the Board of Directors.

 Notice of the time, place and exact purpose of special meetings must be conveyed via written notification to the email address to all members at least fourteen days prior to the meeting.

 The proceedings of all Council meetings shall be governed by and conducted according to the latest edition of Robert’s Rules of Order, Newly Revised.

 Only elected officers of the Council may preside at Council meetings.

-These Bylaws may be amended or altered by a two-thirds vote of those present at any regular or special meeting of the Council provided notice of the proposed change shall have been sent via written notification to each member not less than twenty-one days prior to such meeting.
+These Bylaws may be amended or altered by a two-thirds vote of those present at any regular or special meeting of the Council provided notice of the proposed change shall have been sent via email notification to each member not less than fourteen days prior to such meeting.